ysoh286/honours-project-2017/detailed-notes.md

 - Combining Shiny + HTMLWidgets/ggvis gives on-plot interactions + off-plot interactions
 - Combining Shiny/DOM + gridSVG allows for interaction with grid and grid-based plots, prevent redrawing (linked brushing)
 - Use of canvas/webGL to handle rendering of large datasets
-- Lower level tools such as gridSVG, D3 are better for customising interactions, but require more knowledge about web technologies (tradeoff)
+- Lower level tools such as gridSVG, D3 are better for customising interactions, but require more knowledge about JavaScript (tradeoff)

 *Speculation for developing a more 'generic' solution that can be implemented for iNZight.*
 -- Leaning towards: having to write own code, but with the help of JavaScript libraries like D3 or a canvas library for dealing with larger datasets.

 Where to next??
-*Have I dug deep enough with existing tools or should I keep investigating?*

 Questionable??
 - Linking different kinds of plots together (without REDRAWS from Shiny, more 'fluid' like iPlots)